 Definition of Electromagnetic wave in Physics

 The term electromagnetic arises from the terms electric field and magnetic field.
-Electromagnetic wave consists of both the electric and magnetic field.
+Electromagnetic waves consist of both electric and magnetic fields.
 The resultant field where the electromagnetic wave propagates is known as the electromagnetic field.

-The origin of Electromagnetic wave is the oscillating or accelerating charge.
+Electromagnetic waves are produced by an oscillating or accelerating charge.
 When an electric charge oscillates, a varying electric field arises.
 This varying electric field produces a varying magnetic field.
 As a result, an Electromagnetic wave develops.

-The properties of electromagnetic waves are as following-
+The properties of electromagnetic waves are as follows –

-- Electromagnetic wave consists of both electric and magnetic field in it.
+- Electromagnetic waves consist of both electric and magnetic fields in it.

 - Electric field, magnetic field and the direction of propagation of wave are mutually perpendicular to each other.
-Thus, electromagnetic wave is a transverse wave.
+Thus, electromagnetic waves are transverse waves.

-- In electromagnetic wave the magnitude of electric field is c times the magnitude of magnetic field.
+- In an electromagnetic wave, the magnitude of electric field is c times the magnitude of magnetic field.
 Here c is the speed of light in free space which is equal to 3×108 m/s.

-- The speed of an electromagnetic wave in the free space is the same as the speed of light in the free space (3×108 m/s).
+- The speed of an electromagnetic wave in free space is the same as the speed of light in free space (3 × 108 m/s).

 Examples of electromagnetic waves in physics

-Seven electromagnetic waves are seen in the spectrum of electromagnetic wave.
+There are seven electromagnetic waves in the electromagnetic spectrum.
 These are –

 - Radio wave